 I have written about various aspects of water for survival purposes.
 Here are some additional articles for you to peruse as time and interest dictates.

 The Final Word

-Thanks to a tip from a Backdoor Survival reader, I learned that you can find pre-used, food grade, 55-gallon plastic drums on Craigslist for about $25 each.
-If you decide to check in to this, be sure to confirm that the original contents was food.
+If you decide to check into this, be sure to confirm that the original contents were food products.
 Clean them well first with vinegar and baking soda to remove odors, and then with a strong bleach for sanitation.

 Here in my area, there is a fellow that sells such barrels and will even add a hose bib at the bottom for a nominal cost.
 I am not 100% sure I would drink from such a barrel but the water inside should be great for bathing, laundry and housekeeping chores.

-Another reader has suggested the use of colloidal silver to get rid of bacteria in water.
+Another reader has suggested the use of colloidal silver get rid of bacteria in the water.
 I have not researched this personally, however.